-Since 1995, Macy’s, Inc. has had a stringent Vendor & Supplier Code of Conduct that sets out specific standards and requirements for any vendor doing business with Macy’s, Inc. and is designed to protect workers in this country and abroad.
+Since 1995, Macy’s, Inc. has had a stringent Vendor & Supplier Code of Conduct that sets out specific standards and requirements for any supplier doing business with Macy’s, Inc. This includes private brand goods produced through contracted vendors.
 All of the company’s vendors are required to agree in writing to comply with the company’s Code of Conduct.
-Among other things, the Code requires that suppliers of Macy’s private brand merchandise allow unannounced factory inspections for contractual compliance, as well as for compliance with laws and regulations dealing with child or forced labor, wages and hours, and unsafe working conditions.
+Among other things, the Code requires that suppliers of Macy’s private brand merchandise allow unannounced factory audits (within a 14-day audit window) for contractual compliance, as well as for compliance with laws and regulations dealing with child or forced labor, wages and hours, and unsafe working conditions.
 Willful noncompliance with the Code has resulted in termination of certain suppliers.

 Macy’s, Inc.’s policy on sweatshops and forced or child labor, as well as the company’s Vendor & Supplier Code of Conduct, is posted at macysinc.com/vendorcodeofconduct.
 The Code also is available by calling 1-800-261-5385.

 Macy’s, Inc. does not tolerate the involvement of its suppliers in human trafficking and slavery.
 We will quickly investigate any reports alleging human trafficking and slavery in the supply chain and will take swift and decisive action against any supplier that is found to act improperly in this regard.
 We have enhanced our Vendor & Supplier Code of Conduct and our audit tool used for factory audits to emphasize our policies on human trafficking and slavery.